-After been a Presales consultant for awhile now.
-I have to understand licensing and able to explain when asked and one of the most talked and confused topic is always on OEM and Open licenses.
+After being a Presales consultant for a while now.
+I have to understand licensing and able to explain when asked and one of the most talked and confused topics is always on OEM and Open licenses.
 Been able to understand them more easily helps me to advise my customer not just in solution but also in terms of compliance not to violate any licensing agreements they have.

 I did some search and here is a document from Microsoft on OEM licenses terms.
 I would like only highlight two statements which I thought worth taking note of.

 OEM Software may NOT be transferred to another machine.
 Even if the original laptop, PC or Server is no longer in use, or if the software is removed from the original hardware, OEM licenses are tied to the device on which the software is first installed.

 - Even if the original laptop, PC or server is no longer in use, or if the software is removed from the original hardware, the OEM licenses are tied to the device on which the software is first installed.